 Our educational resources are distributed across the country.
 Especially popular are the Pocket Guide for Women Living with HIV, and the newer Pocket Guide on Aging for Women Living with HIV, which can be ordered from catie.ca.
 For a full list of our resources, please visit our Resources and Publications page.

-We deliver free comprehensive training for students and service providers across the province, highlighting the lived realities of women who have HIV.
+We deliver free comprehensive training for students and service providers across the province, highlighting the lived realities of HIV related health.
 Negative responses and stigma to women living with HIV remain a huge problem.
-Positive women report experiencing HIV-related discrimination from service providers not directly involved in the field of HIV, and service providers report having limited HIV knowledge and wanting to learn more.
-Our workshops answer any questions that participants have, leaving them feeling comfortable in working with women who have HIV.
+Positive women report experiencing discrimination from service providers not directly involved in the field of HIV, and service providers report having limited HIV knowledge and wanting to learn more.
+Our workshops answer any questions that participants have, leaving them feeling comfortable in working with women who have HIV and related issues like Hepatitis C.

 We often participate in health fairs and other special events, such as the Simon Fraser University World AIDS Day event and the AMSSA Diversity Health Fair, where we provide information about HIV basics, safer sex, HIV transmission, and more.
 We are regularly asked to set up a resource table or deliver a presentation on an aspect of HIV or women’s health.
 Send us an email if you’d like to invite us into your community.